-Explore Laurier's Active Learning Classroom
+Explore Laurier's Active Learning Classrooms

 - Portable whiteboards that allow students to record their work at their tables and mount it on a wall for discussion and idea sharing

-- Portable videoconferencing unit
+- Integrated videoconferencing capabilities

 - Upgraded wireless access